College of William & Mary secret societies: Flat Hat Club

-Founded during the early-20th century (and later revived in 1972), today's all-male Flat Hat Club is named in honor of the historic F. H. C. Society.
-The original F. H. C. Society was founded in 1750 under a secret Latin name, possibly Fraternitas, Humanitas, et Cognitio, Fraternitas Humanitas Cognitioque, or variations thereof.
+The original F. H. C. Society was founded on November 11, 1750, under a secret Latin name, possibly Fraternitas, Humanitas, et Cognitio, Fraternitas Humanitas Cognitioque, or variations thereof.
 The club was informally referred to as the Flat Hat Club.
 Its members included St. George Tucker, Thomas Jefferson and George Wythe.
+It was reformed in 1920s and operated until 1943.
 In 1972, the society was reformed.
 According to The Flat Hat (a largely unaffiliated student newspaper), "new members are selected by those currently in the group.
 Historically, the group has tapped student government leaders, as well as several members of The Flat Hat [newspaper], which took its name from the historic group."

-Furentes Viginti
+Live Oak Society

-Nothing is known about this society.
-"Furentes Viginti" translates directly to "Raging Twenty" from Latin.
+The Live Oak Society is associated the quote "There is no limit to the good you can do if you don’t care who gets the credit” by George C. Marshall.

 P.D.A.

-P.D.A. was the second fraternity after FHC to be established at William and Mary.
+P.D.A. was the second fraternity after FHC to be established at William & Mary.
 Created in 1773.
 P.D.A. as a secret Latin name, was composed of seven individuals.
 It continued in operation until 1976.